 This is a great benefit for veterans, active-duty service members, and surviving spouse.
 VA loans can offer low rates and manageable down payments (sometimes as low as 0%).
 Another great benefit of this non-conforming loan type is that it does not require monthly mortgage insurance payments.

-Step 4: Get Pre-Approved or Verified Approved
+Step 4: Get pre-approved or a verified approval letter

-To solidify your budget and your qualification for the loan type you chose, get Pre-Approved, or a Verified Approval for a mortgage.
+To solidify your budget and your qualification for the loan type you chose, get pre-approved, or a verified approval for a mortgage.
 This step in the homebuying process provides you with a letter from your lender outlining how much you’re approved for based on your credit score, income, and assets.
-Wondering what’s the difference between a Pre-Approval and a Verified Approval?
+Wondering what’s the difference between a pre-approval and a verified approval?

-A Pre-Approval letter includes a ballpark estimate from your lender of how much money you may qualify for.
+A pre-approval letter includes a ballpark estimate from your lender of how much money you may qualify for.
 It typically involves a fast application process where you verbally provide your lender with an overview of your finances.
-This option is quick and easy but is not as accurate and can carry less weight than a Verified Approval letter when included with a home offer.
+This option is quick and easy but is not as accurate and can carry less weight than a verified approval letter when included with a home offer.

-Verified Approval
+Verified approval

-A Verified Approval letter provides a more accurate estimate of what you may qualify for and holds more weight when included with an offer.
+A verified approval letter provides a more accurate estimate of what you may qualify for and holds more weight when included with an offer.
 Although the process can vary between them, this is because your lender will require physical documentation of your income and assets.
 They may also require you to agree to a hard credit pull.

 Step 5: Find a real estate agent you click with